 The bottom line: Whether in state court or federal court, know your judge before crafting your plea agreement, or you could be in for an unwelcome surprise.

-If you or a loved one are facing charges in state court in California or federal charges anywhere in the country, you may contact criminal defense attorney Jerod Gunsberg for a free and confidential consultation.
+If you or a loved one are facing charges in state court in California or federal charges anywhere in the country, you may contact criminal defense attorney Jerod Gunsberg for a confidential consultation.